Real Options Model for Workforce Cross-Training

-In this article, we propose using a real options framework to model and financially value a cross-training policy.
-The cross-training policy involves a dynamic investment on workforce flexibility.
-We model it as an approximation of an American call option using binomial lattices.
+Workforce cross-training involves a dynamic investment on workforce flexibility.
+In this chapter, we propose a real options framework that models the cross-training policy as an approximation of an American call option using binomial lattices.
 Value stems from the merit of dynamic cross-training compared with the deterministic case using traditional discounted cash flow techniques.
-This work is discussed in the context of a volatile production system characterized by product dynamics, labor dynamics, task heterogeneity and workforce heterogeneity.
-Results suggest that cross-training based on the real options approach is dependent on the production capability and the level of workforce heterogeneity.
+This work is discussed in the context of a volatile production system characterized by product dynamics, labor dynamics, task heterogeneity, and workforce heterogeneity.
+Results suggest that crosstraining based on the real options approach is dependent on the production capability and the level of workforce heterogeneity.
 Thus, valuing workforce flexibility using real options has strategic utility beyond that of the net present value approach.

 Engineering Management and Systems Engineering

 International Standard Book Number (ISBN)

 © 2009 CRC Press, All rights reserved.